operand/agency/README.md

 - **Storage Support**
 Durable session support will be included.
-Other forms of storage will be considered as well though it's not clear yet what that will look like.
+Other forms of storage will be considered though it's not clear yet what that may look like.

+- **Starter Application**
+The current demo application is proof-of-concept quality.
+A more modern and higher quality application will be developed to replace the main demo and serve as a reference example that can be extended or modified.

 - **More Examples**:
-More examples of integrations with popular AI libraries and tools such as Langchain and oobabooga.
+More examples of integrations with popular AI libraries and services will be added.

 ## Planned Work